corda/corda/docs/source/cordapp-advanced-concepts.rst

 It is these `TransactionState`s that specify the fully qualified names of the contract code that should be run to verify their consumption as well as, importantly, the governing `constraint`s on which specific implementations of that class name can be used.
-The swap transaction would contain the two input states, the two output states with the new owners of the fruit and the code to be used to deserialize and verify the transaction as two attachment IDs - which are SHA256 of the apples and oranges CorDapps (more specifically, the CorDapp kernels).
+The swap transaction would contain the two input states, the two output states with the new owners of the fruit and the code to be used to deserialize and verify the transaction as two attachment IDs - which are SHA-256 hashes of the apples and oranges CorDapps (more specifically, the contracts JAR).

+..
+TODO - update this note once the DJVM is integrated

 .. note:: The attachment ID is a cryptographic hash of a file.
 Any node calculates this hash when it downloads the file from a peer (during transaction resolution) or from
           another source, and thus knows that it is the exact file that any other party verifying this transaction will use.
 In the current version of
-          Corda - v4 -, nodes won't load JARs downloaded from a peer into a classloader.
+          Corda - |corda_version| -, nodes won't load JARs downloaded from a peer into a classloader.
 This is a temporary security measure until we integrate the
           Deterministic JVM Sandbox, which will be able to isolate network loaded code from sensitive data.

 This combination of fully qualified contract class name and constraint ensures that, when a state is spent, the contract code attached to the transaction